jennhamrick/deep-render/README.md

 # Deep Render

-Docs will be added shortly.
+Detailed documentation will be added shortly.

 --